Lake Charles Personal Injury Lawyer

 The Basis of Your Lawsuit

-In most cases, a plaintiff may assert that they sustained the injury due to the negligent actions of the liable party.
-Examples include failing to employ a robust maintenance system, as seen in typical premises liability cases.
-Another example, failing to put up a wet floor sign when there is a hazard that can cause slip and fall accidents.
-However, there are other reasons why one may file a lawsuit against an individual or entity.
-They include:
+In a personal injury case, the victim is injured by the negligent actions of another person or company.
+For example, a company could fail to employ a robust maintenance system, as seen in typical real estate or premises liability cases, leading to a structural failure and serious injury.
+Another example could involve a grocery store failing to put up a “wet floor” sign when there is a hazard that can cause slip and fall accidents.

 - Strict liability.
 Often seen in product liability cases, strict liability refers to the culpability of designers, manufacturers, marketers, or retailers in making defective products that led to the plaintiff’s physical or psychological injuries.